 Pressure Angle (Oper) Operating Pressure angle; this will be the pressure angle at the pitch point, mid-face width.
+If zero, then 20° is used.

-The pressure angle corresponds to the actual blade angle that will be used to generate the gear-set, and will be the gear-set pressure angle at the pitch point, i.e. at mid-face width, on the pitch cone, unless a values has been entered for the Operating Pressure angle.
+Pressure Angle The pressure angle corresponds to the actual blade angle that will be used to generate the gear-set, and will be the gear-set pressure angle at the pitch point, i.e. at mid-face width, on the pitch cone, unless a values has been entered for the Operating Pressure angle.
 If left blank, a default value will be provided.